 Conclusion: A further evaluation of potential tools and training programs is needed to minimize the identified preceptor participation barrier and increase preceptor willingness and participation in clinical-based education.

 Cushing RE.
 Tools and Training Resources to Increase Clinical Preceptor Participation.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 4(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.